Martha Bulloch Roosevelt: Childhood

-When Mittie was four, Major Bulloch moved the family to Cobb County, Georgia and the new village that would become Roswell, Georgia.
-It lies just north of the Chattahoochee River and the city of Atlanta, Georgia, and Major Bulloch had gone there to become a partner in a new cotton mill with Roswell King, the town's founder.
-Bulloch had a mansion built, and soon after it was completed in 1839, the family moved into Bulloch Hall.
+When Mittie was three, Major Bulloch moved the family from Savannah, Georgia, to Cobb County in north Georgia and the new village that would become Roswell.
+It lies just north of the Chattahoochee River and the city of Atlanta, and Major Bulloch had gone there to become a partner in a new cotton mill with Roswell King, the town's founder.
+Bulloch had a mansion built, and, soon after it was completed in 1839, the family moved into Bulloch Hall.
 As a significant antebellum structure, it has been listed on the National Register of Historic Places.

 The Bullochs were a wealthy planter family, members of the Georgia elite.
-In 1850, they held thirty-one enslaved Black people, most of whom worked in their cotton fields.
-Others were assigned to such domestic tasks as cooking, sewing, and related work.
-Recent research in Bulloch records identified 33 enslaved Black people who were owned by the family.
+In 1850, they held 31 African-American slaves, most of whom worked in their cotton fields.
+Others were assigned to such domestic tasks as cooking, sewing and related work.
+Recent research in Bulloch records identified 33 enslaved black people who were owned by the family.
 They have been commemorated on a plaque on the mansion grounds.

-Mittie, like all her siblings, was assigned a personal "shadow", to act as companion.
-Mittie's companion, Lavinia, went everywhere with her, stopping outside the classroom when Mittie went inside, and sleeping on a mat by her side at night.
+Like all of her siblings, Mittie was assigned an enslaved child - Lavinia - to act as her personal "shadow".
+Lavinia acted as Mittie's companion and went everywhere with her; stopping outside the classroom when Mittie went inside and sleeping on a mat by her side at night.

 Mittie was a student at the South Carolina Female Collegiate Institute in Columbia, South Carolina.

 After Major Bulloch's death in 1849, the family's fortunes declined somewhat, but Mittie was given a grand wedding to Theodore Roosevelt Sr. in 1853.
-Later, as was expected of young southern gentlemen, Mittie's brothers Irvine and James fought in the Civil War as Confederate officers.
+Later, as was expected of young Southern gentlemen, Mittie's brothers Irvine and James fought in the Civil War as Confederate officers.
 They both lived in England after the war.
 Her half brother, Daniel Elliott, died early in the war from tuberculosis.

 It is believed by some that the character of Scarlett O'Hara, in Margaret Mitchell's novel, Gone With the Wind, was based partly on Mittie.
 Mitchell had, in fact, interviewed Mittie's closest childhood friend and bridesmaid, Evelyn King, for a story in the Atlanta Journal newspaper in the early 1920s.
-During that interview, Mittie's beauty, charm, and fun-loving nature were described in detail.
+During that interview, Mittie's beauty, charm and fun-loving nature were described in detail.

 Marriage to Theodore Roosevelt Sr.

-Mittie married Theodore Roosevelt Sr. on December 22, 1853 at the Greek Revival-style family mansion Bulloch Hall in Roswell; they were wedded in front of the pocket doors in the formal dining room.
+Mittie married Theodore Roosevelt Sr. on December 22, 1853, at the Greek Revival-style family mansion Bulloch Hall in Roswell; they were wedded in front of the pocket doors in the formal dining room.

 After their honeymoon, the couple moved into their new home at 28 East 20th Street, New York, a wedding present from C.V.S.
 Roosevelt.
 Each of C.V.S.'s elder sons lived near his own house at 14th Street and Broadway in Union Square.
-Shortly afterward, her mother, Patsy, and sister, Anna Bulloch, moved north to join Thee and Mittie in New York.
+Shortly afterward, her mother, Patsy, and sister, Anna Bulloch, moved north to join Theodore and Mittie in New York.